-I just like these concerts / recitals in the Zimmermannhaus in Brugg—a historic building and city institution that holds both an art gallery, as well as a small concert venue, for just below 100 people.
+I just like these concerts / recitals in the Zimmermannhaus in Brugg.
+This is a historic building and city institution that holds both an art gallery, as well as a small concert venue, for just below 100 people.
 The concert hall is nice as such already, under the roof (the roof construction is visible).
 On top of that, it is part of the art exhibit (the main part of the art exhibit is in the floor below).

 The Artist: Fabian Müller

 This concert was a recital by the German pianist Fabian Müller (*1990, see also Wikipedia).
 Müller grew up in Bonn, where he also received his first piano education.
 At age 15, he was accepted at the Hochschule für Musik und Tanz Köln, into the class of Pierre-Laurent Aimard (*1957).
 In 2011 and 2015 he won first prizes at competitions in Germany.
 At the Ferruccio Busoni International Piano Competition 2013, he was awarded the prize for the best interpretation of a work by Ferruccio Busoni (1866 – 1924).
 Fabian Müller has since launched a career as concert pianist, with appearances in Germany and several other countries in Western Europe.
 The artist has recently founded his own Chamber Music Festival in Bonn, the “Bonner Zwischentöne”.

 Considering his artistic upbringing under Pierre-Laurent Aimard, it is no surprise that Fabian Müller started his recital with a challenging work by the most prominent American composer of the first half of the 20th century, Charles Ives:

 - Ives: Piano Sonata No.2, “Concord, Mass., 1840–60”

 - Beethoven: Piano Sonata No.23 in F minor, op.57, “Appassionata“